shihabt1/cricket-everyday/README.md

 ## 📰 News Bites

 - 🏏 **MLC 2026** (4th season) kicked off on June 18. **Texas Super Kings** beat Seattle Orcas by **6 wickets** in the opening match.
-- 🇮🇳 **15-year-old Sooryavanshi** will have his parents with him on India's tour of Ireland & England — BCCI making special arrangements for the teenage prodigy.
-- 🇧🇷 **Roberta Moretti**, Brazil's pioneering women's cricketer, has announced her retirement from international cricket.

 ---